mollyim/mollyim-android/README.md

 ## Backups

 Backups are fully compatible.
-Signal's [backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages) can be restored in Molly, and the other way around.
+Signal [backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages) can be restored in Molly and the other way around.
 To do that, simply rename the backup file and copy it into the expected path, so the app can find the backup to restore during installation.

 The path within internal storage where backups are written by Signal:
 - `Signal/Backups/Signal-year-month-date-time.backup`